Standard bachelors honours degree classifications are calculated as follows:

 If you are in doubt or have any questions about the arrangements for your retake(s) you must contact your student office as soon as possible.
 It is your responsibility to ensure that you are fully aware of all retake arrangements.

-If you have questions about the content of your exam or coursework, then please:
+If you have questions about the content of your retakes then please:

 The results from your retakes will be considered by a Reassessment Board.
 For most undergraduate courses, these are held in early September.
 For most postgraduate courses, these are held in March.
 You will get another letter after the Reassessment Board, confirming your results and explaining what will happen next.